Details of Discounts available to reduce your Council Tax

 If there is only one adult who has their main home in a dwelling, there is a 25% discount off the Council Tax bill for every day that this applies.

-To claim single person discount, click on council tax single person discount.
+To claim single person discount, go to council tax single person discount.
 You'll need to print off the form, because you have to sign it.

 "Disregarded Persons" Discount